eastgenomics/opencga_upload_vcf/README.md

 ## What does this app output?

-This app outputs a output text file mentioning the last vcf file name and the project/study name.
-Uploaded file needs to check in OpenCGA app with tree command seperatly.
+This app upload an array of VCF files to the OpenCGA and print output text file mentioning the last VCF file name and the project/study name.
+Uploaded VCF file needs to check in OpenCGA with tree command seperatly.

 ### This app was made by EMEE GLH
 <!-- /dx-header -->